EvanHuang7/ai_job_interview/README.md

 Open [http://localhost:3000/](http://localhost:3000/) in your browser to view the project.

-## <a name="deploy-app">☁️ Deploy App in Render</a>
+## <a name="deploy-app">☁️ Deploy App in Vercel</a>

-Follow these steps to deploy app in Render:
+Follow these steps to deploy app in Vercel:

-1. Go to Render.com
+1. Go to Vercel.com
 2. Deploy app
-    - Click **New > Web Service** button on the top right of the page
+    - Click **Add New > Project** button on the top right of the page
-    - Select your GitHub Repo for **Git Provider**
+    - Select your GitHub Repo for **Import Git Repository**
-    - Click **Connect** button
+    - Click **Import** button
-    - Change **Build Command** to `npm run build`
-    - Change **Start Command** to `npm run start`
-    - Select `Free` plan for **Instance Type**
-    - Copy all environment variables except for `NODE_ENV` in your local `.env` file and paste to **Environment Variables** section
+    - Copy all environment variables in your local `.env.local` file and paste to **Environment Variables** section
     - Keep the rest of things by default in this page
-    - Click **Deploy Web Service** button
+    - Click **Deploy** button
 3. 🎉🎉🎉 Check Your Deployed App 🎉🎉🎉
-    - Once deployment is complete, the app’s URL will appear at the top left of the page.
-    - After the service status changes to **Live**, you can fully test the app by signing in as a user.
+    - Once deployment is complete, click the **Visit** button in the top-right corner of the page to open your deployed app.
+You can fully test the functionality by signing in as a user.
     - If everything is working correctly, **congratulations**—you’ve successfully deployed your app! 🥳🥳🥳

 ## <a name="about-the-author">👨‍💼 About the Author</a>

 Hi!
 I'm Evan Huang — a full-stack software developer with 4+ years of experience in web applications, real-time systems, and cloud integration.
-I’m passionate about building scalable products with clean architecture, elegant UI/UX, and modern technologies like React, Node.js, MongoDB.
+I’m passionate about building scalable products with clean architecture, elegant UI/UX, and modern technologies like Next.js, Firebase, Google Gemini AI.

-This chat app project was completed on **May 4, 2025**, and reflects my focus on full stack development, cloud infrastructure, and responsive design into real-world solutions.
+This chat app project was completed on **May 17, 2025**, and reflects my focus on full stack development, cloud infrastructure, and responsive design into real-world solutions.

 Feel free to connect with me in LinkedIn or GitHub!